jaredly/jerd/docs/Roadmap.md

 - and then we'd have the option of only loading up /some/ of it
 - BUT this would mean that we wouldn't be passing around the full "env" object, right?

+- oh a pipe operator might be nice. should we do "fast pipe"? which I think is what roc is doing too? or does it matter, given that I'm not doing inference? orr should I have a placeholder dealio for on-the-fly lambdas like clojure has? like `hello(.., a, b, c)` or something
+  I feel like I have enough other fancy things going on I can just ... do a normal pipe operator, a |> b(c) == b(c)(a) because I'm not currying everything, it makes more sense.
+  -> ?
+  |> ?
+  how tight should it bind?
+  looks like |> would get me the binding level that I want.

 # NEXT UP